 Published by the University of Virginia Press, 2004

-This hardcover edition of the history of the Society updates the original work written by member historian Minor Myers, Jr., and first published for the Society’s bicentennial in 1983.
+This hardcover edition of the history of the Society of the Cincinnati updates the original work written by member historian Minor Myers, Jr., and first published for the Society’s bicentennial in 1983.
 280 pages.

 by J. H. Plumb